osc-delft/newsletters/README.md

 We limit items to single bullet points - relevant URLs are recommended, (non-excessive) emojis are :ok: , no images allowed.

-## Roadmap
-We still have to upload some of our past newsletters (where possible), and come up with a process to use this GitHub repo to draft newsletters in the future.

 ## How can I contribute?
 You can:
 - Contribute newsletter content, you can do this either by: